 - Summary of major findings

 6) Follow up

 Following up with management is one of the most important steps that researchers often leave out of the market research process.
 The research project manager should, at a minimum, determine why management did or did not carry out the recommendations listed in the report.

 Bonus: 7) Partner with an Inbound Marketing Expert!

+There's much that goes into inbound marketing that can be learned!
 Click the link below or check out this testimony from Tim Webb, owner of equivaQ, to see how Vested Marketing helped boost his company revenue from 100K to 300K in a single year!